symbol/symbol-docs/source/guides/transaction/sending-payouts-with-aggregate-complete-transaction.rst

 That means that there is no need to lock funds to send the transaction.
 If valid, it will be accepted by the network.

-Just sign it and announce it!
+Sign and announce the transaction.

 .. example-code::